HussamUmer/Vision4Healthcare/README.md

 ## 💡 About

-Created and maintained by **[Hussam Umer](https://github.com/HussamUmer)** – a passionate AI researcher focused on making healthcare more intelligent, accessible, and reliable through deep learning.
+Created and maintained by **[Hussam Umer](https://github.com/HussamUmer)** – a passionate AI researcher focused on making healthcare **more intelligent, accurate, and accessible** through deep learning.

 Follow the journey and stay tuned for more releases. ✨
 For feedback or collaboration: 📧 [Email Me](mailto:hussamumer28092000@gmail.com)